MasonProtter/SumTypes.jl/README.md

 i.e. in this example, `@cases` took in an `Either{Int,Float64}` and if it contained a `Left`, it took the wrapped data (an `Int`) bound it do the variable `l` and added `1.0` to `l`, whereas if it was a `Right`, it took the `Float64` and bound it to a variable
 `r` and subtracted `1` from `r`.

+The `@cases` macro still falls far short of a full on pattern matching system, lacking many features.
+For anything advanced, I'd recommend using `@match` from [MLStyle.jl](https://github.com/thautwarm/MLStyle.jl).

 <!-- </details> -->